 All students registered for classes at Bellevue College are entitled to a network and e-mail account.
-In addition, all students are required to use this email account when contacting instructors.
 Your student network account can be used to access your student e-mail, log in to computers in labs and classrooms, connect to the BC wireless network, and log in to MyBC.
 To create your account, go to: https://bellevuecollege.edu/sam